Updated on November 16th, 2023

 Direct Stafford loans are student loans offered by the federal government, specifically through the US Department of Education.
 Undergraduate, graduate, and professional students may be eligible for Stafford loans as long as they are enrolled at least half-time at a qualifying school.

 All federal Stafford loans provide students with a six-month grace period before repayment needs to start.
-Once your student graduates or if they fall below half-time, their first payment will be expected six-months later.
+Once your student graduates or if they fall below half-time, their first payment on a federal loan will be expected six months later.

 Every Direct Stafford loan has a fixed interest rate.
-However, the precise rate is determined by the disbursement date, so federal student loans from 2019 may have different interest rates than loans from 2020.
+However, the precise rate is determined by the disbursement date, so federal student loans from 2022 may have different fixed interest rates than loans from 2023.

 What is a Subsidized Stafford Loan?

 Subsidized federal Stafford loans come with one obvious perk.
-While your student is enrolled at least half-time and during the six-month grace period, the government covers all of the interest.
+While your student is enrolled at least half-time and during the six-month grace period, the federal government pays the interest.

 Only undergraduate students are eligible for subsidized Direct Stafford loans, and there are additional limits to how much a student can borrow in this category.
 Plus, the student has to have a demonstrated financial need, so not everyone will qualify.